sandydunlop/website/docs/markista/index.md

 Marklist is under active development and has reached a point where it is becoming useful.
 There will be features that aren't completely implemented yet.

 As a demonstration, the Markdown Javadoc for Markista itself is [available here](https://sandydunlop.github.io/markista/javadoc/doclet/MarkdownDoclet/).
-It was produced with the `--private` parameter which tells Markista to document private members of classes.
+It was produced with the `-private` parameter which tells Markista to document private members of classes.
 By default only public and protected members are documented.

 ## Gradle